Bereira/SIESTA/README.md

 ## Characterizing a star cluster

-To characterize a given star cluster, start by running `Initialization.ipynb` IPython Notebook, where you'll define all the necessary inputs for performing the Markov Chain Monte Carlo (MCMC) sampling.
+To characterize a given star cluster, start by running `Initialization.ipynb` Jupyter Notebook, where you'll define all the necessary inputs for performing the Markov Chain Monte Carlo (MCMC) sampling.

 After running the Notebook, you can start the MCMC sampling by running: